VSDSquadron/PCB_VSDSquadronFM_Shield/Keyboard_PCB_LEDs_Shield/README.md

 - Matrix scanning technology for efficient key detection.
 - Expandable design for use in gaming, productivity, or assistive devices.

 The project covers a complete PCB development workflow, including schematic creation, footprint assignment, layout design, electrical rule checks (ERC), design rule checks (DRC), 3D visualization, and generating a bill of materials (BOM).
-It is ideal for enthusiasts, educators, and professionals seeking to create high-performance, customizable keyboards for various applications.
+It is ideal for educators, and professionals seeking to create high-performance, customizable keyboards for various applications.

 ---